NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = UNRELEASED =
+* CHANGED: WordPress 6.9 compatibility has been checked
+* CHANGED: Update to twig/twig:3.22.0 to fix security issues with Twig <= 3.19.x

 = 3.2.0 =
 * FIXED: Restore paginated user sync support for PHP >= 8.0 (#211)